k-changwu/image-steganography-tool/README.md

 ### Dec 27, 2021 (Monday)
 - **Katherine** 🧊
 Worked on LSB extraction method for decoding an image with a message embedded in it.
 Edited LSB insertion function to add a string to the end of the message to identify the end of the embedded message and to save the new image to use for testing extraction.
+- **Rickey** 🌪️
+Successfully implemented the color cycling mode.
+Tested the algorithm on the dark.png file from Task 16 in THM CTF Collection Vol 1, and it worked; generated 24 image variations, two of them showing the flag, just like how Aperisolve (an online web tool) did.
+However, while Aperisolve had some more color, these images were purely black and white.
+Will try to look into that more and will try to utilize the UiBooster gallery photo feature.